AdaCore/learn/courses/advanced-spark/chapters/concurrency.rst

     - protected objects

-    - suspension objects (standard “Boolean” protected objects)
+    - suspension objects (standard :ada:`Boolean` protected objects)

 - Constants are considered as synchronized

-    - this includes variables constant after elaboration (specified with aspect Constant_After_Elaboration)
+    - this includes variables constant after elaboration (specified with aspect :ada:`Constant_After_Elaboration`)

 - Single task or PO can access an unsynchronized object

-    - exclusive relation between object and task/PO must be specified with aspect Part_Of
+    - exclusive relation between object and task/PO must be specified with aspect :ada:`Part_Of`

 Data and Flow Dependencies of Tasks